To set up a new SQL database table in Spring Boot, you need to add two files:

 Timestamps on Database Rows

-It is possible for Spring Data’s JPA to automatically put created at and last modified time stamps on database rows.
+It is possible for Spring Data’s JPA to automatically put created at and last modified time stamps on database rows as explained in this article.

 Here’s how you do it.